chromice/ae/README.md

     - a number from <samp>0</samp> (top) to <samp>1</samp> (bottom); <samp>0.5</samp> being the middle
     - a constant: `\ae\image\top`, `\ae\image\middle`, or `\ae\image\bottom`

+By default, the origin point is in the middle of both axes.

 ### Applying filters